-1. Single-Split System
+- Single-Split System

 One outdoor unit connects to one indoor unit.
 Each bundle works for one room of a specific size.
 Larger rooms can use multiple sets of single-split ACs.

-2. Multi-Split System
+- Multi-Split System

 One outdoor unit connects to multiple indoor units, allowing you to maximize your outdoor spaces.
 You can always add the indoor units later.
 However, if the outdoor unit breaks, then the whole building will not be able to get any cooling and heating.
-That is, unless you install more than one set of systems.
+That is unless you install more than one set of systems.

-3. VRV or VRF Heat Pump
+- VRV or VRF Heat Pump

 Variable Refrigerant Volume or Variable Refrigerant Flow is another system that can provide heating and cooling for the whole building.
 However, it can only do either one at a time.
-This commercial HVAC system is best for a large facility with the same air temperature needs in all of its rooms.
+This commercial HVAC system is best for a large facility with the exact air temperature needs in all its rooms.

-4. VRV or VRF Heat Recovery
+- VRV or VRF Heat Recovery

 Like the VRV or VRF heat pump, the heat recovery systems can heat and cool an entire building.
 Even better, the system can cool one room while warming up the other rooms simultaneously.
 This system applies to facilities containing many rooms with different necessities.